Edmilson Dove

-Edmilson Gabriel Dove (born 18 July 1994) is a Mozambican professional footballer who plays for South African club Kaizer Chiefs and the Mozambique national team.
+Edmilson Gabriel Dove (born 18 July 1994) is a Mozambican professional footballer who plays for Mozambique national team.
 He primarily plays as a defender, but has also played as a midfielder.

 Club career

 Hailing from the town of Tavene in the Gaza Province, Dove played with various youth teams before arriving at Ferroviário de Maputo in 2013.
 He made his debut with the first team during the 2015 season, winning a league title in his first year.

 In May 2016, Dove traveled to Lisbon to undergo a trial with Portuguese club Sporting CP.

 In January 2017, he was signed by South African Premier Division club Cape Town City to provide defensive depth after the exit of Aubrey Modiba, their first-choice left-back.
 Dove initially caught their attention after an international friendly between Mozambique and South Africa that past November.
 He made his professional debut on 7 February, during a 3-0 victory over Highlands Park.
 In just his fourth appearance with the team, a win over Baroka, he was named man of the match after providing an assist to Sibusiso Masina.
 The Star described his play by saying that "in just four games, he's taken the ABSA Premiership by storm."